This post may contain affiliate links.

 Originally, I designed this guide to Monte Carlo so my husband and I, who hadn’t seen each other in weeks and were meeting up in the South of France, could rekindle the romance.
 My idea was to create the perfect Date Night in Monte Carlo (except it was actually Date Day in Monte Carlo, but as my husband had jet lag I didn’t think he’d notice.)

 Travel tip: A romantic jet-setting date day in Monte Carlo is a lot cheaper than a romantic jet-setting night.
 But both are unique.
 Combine the two for twice the fun.
 Or stay a few days for the ultimate high society getaway.
+If you’re doing day trips from Nice, this is one not to miss.

 So, how did our date day turn out?
 Amaaaaazing.
 Monte Carlo is like something out of a novel.
 From gambling and gardens to gourmet cuisine, there are so many ways to enjoy yourself.